Engine Pond is a Grade II listed building in the County Durham local planning authority area, England. A Industrial Engine pond.

 Description

-Engine pond.
-1825 for the Stockton and Darlington Railway.
-A circular pond, about 8 metres across, constructed with rubble sandstone walls.
-There is a small square recess on the west side and a long curved channel on the east side extending towards the line of the railway.
-The pond (still holding water in 2023) is fed via a stream from the west.
+Engine pond, built in 1825 for the Stockton and Darlington Railway, is a circular structure about 8 metres across, made with rubble sandstone walls.
+It features a small square recess on the west side and a long curved channel on the east side that extends towards the railway line.
+The pond, which still holds water as of 2023, is fed by a stream from the west.

-This rare surviving stone structure on the northern section of the railway supplied water for the boilers of the stationary steam engine powering the Etherley Inclines.
-The engine house, with its boiler, was just south-east of the pond.
-To the north of the pond is the depression of a second circular pond.
-The surrounding area, including the listed pond, are included in a Scheduled Monument NHLE 1480892 ‘Stockton & Darlington Railway: Etherley Inclines, summit and upper sections’.
-See this record for further details.
+This rare surviving stone structure on the northern section of the railway provided water for the boilers of the stationary steam engine that powered the Etherley Inclines.
+The engine house with its boiler was located just southeast of the pond.
+To the north of the pond, there is a depression marking the site of a second circular pond.
+The surrounding area, including this listed pond, is part of a Scheduled Monument known as ‘Stockton & Darlington Railway: Etherley Inclines, summit and upper sections’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.